Welcome to Rhinestone

 There are four types of modules today:

-• Validators: Allow developers to modify how transactions are authenticated or what can be authorized against an account.
-ZK Email (opens in a new tab) is a novel example of how powerful and versatile a validator can be.
+- Validators: Allow developers to modify how transactions are authenticated or what can be authorized against an account.
+This can unlock powerful features like session keys or quantum-proof signatures.

-• Executors: Allow developers to create executions on an account with custom logic.
+- Executors: Allow developers to create executions on an account with custom logic.
 This, for example, can unlock portfolio management products like a take profit or stop loss feature on a DeFi platform.
+ZK Email (opens in a new tab) is a novel example of how powerful and versatile an executor can be.

-• Hooks: Allow developers to augment a smart account's execution flow by hooking in pre- or post-execution and enforcing conditions or any custom logic.
+- Hooks: Allow developers to augment a smart account's execution flow by hooking in pre- or post-execution and enforcing conditions or any custom logic.
 A simple example is a spending limit.

-• Fallbacks: Extend the account logic to add more functionality.
+- Fallbacks: Extend the account logic to add more functionality.
 For example, this can allow an account to be compatible with new module types in the future.